Regulatory overview of health supplements

 Product intended for supplementation in patients with specific condition should be labelled with statements indicating:

-• the product must be used under recommendation by healthcare professionals
+• the product must be used under recommendations by healthcare professionals

 • the product poses a health hazard when consumed by persons who do not have the conditions for which the product is intended